top of page

 Editing the assignment for a macOS line of business application in Intune.

-Step 4: Under the Uninstall header, add the appropriate user/device group or select all devices (note that you may have to first remove the assignment under the Install header).
+4. Under the Uninstall header, add the appropriate user/device group or select all devices (you may need to first remove the same user/group assignment from under the Install header).

 Remember you can use Intune to deploy Bash or Shell scripts to macOS devices.
 Using a script, you can uninstall applications regardless if they were deployed with Intune or not.